mattermost/docs/source/playbooks/notifications-and-updates.rst

 Notifications and Updates
 =========================

-To help you keep track of your runs, tasks, and statuses a daily digest is sent via Direct Message in Mattermost.
+To help you keep track of your runs, tasks, and statuses, a daily digest is sent via Direct Message in Mattermost.

 Daily digest
 ------------